flowerinthenight/clockbound-ffi-go/README.md

 # You can now SSH to the instance.
 Note that it might take some time before
 # ClockBound is running due to the need to build it in Rust.
 You can wait
-# for the `clockbound` process, or tail the startup script, like so:
+# for the `clockbound` process, or tail the startup script output, like so:
 $ tail -f /var/log/cloud-init-output.log

 # Run the sample code: